News and Updates

 A Tall House

-Desperate to see his sick mother who is quarantined upstairs in her room, a boy rebels against the overbearing housekeeper who has been keeping them apart.
-In the process, he discovers the grim secret behind his mother’s illness.
+Desperate to see his quarantined mother, a boy rebels against the overbearing housekeeper who’s been keeping them apart—only to dscover the grim secret behind his mother’s illness.

 The Soul of the Sea